-You can use IconoSquare to review the performance of your own account to understand what is and is not currently working for you.
+You can use IconoSquare for reviewing the performance of your own account to understand what is and isn’t currently working for you.

-Beyond adding the appropriate hashtags and using the best filters, you should also be considering the timing of your posts.
+Beyond adding the appropriate hashtags and using the best filters to get more Instagram followers, you should also consider the timing of your posts.

-A targeted approach is to analyze what has and has not worked for you in the past.
+A targeted approach involves analyzing what has and has not worked for you in the past.
 By visiting IconoSquare’s optimization section, you can get a detailed analysis of your posting history vs. engagement.
 This report will also highlight the best times of the day and days of the week to post.

-So how do you effectively steal your competitors' followers?
-You can steal your closest competitors' followers by engaging with them.
+So how do you effectively steal your competitors’ followers?
+By engaging with them.
 There are several ways to engage with Instagram users, and the more work you put in, the more followers and repeat engagement you’ll get out of it.